 It’s a myth that RV living is a cheap alternative to sticks-and-bricks traditional living.
-No doubt, there are hacks to make it cost less such as boondocking (also called dry camping, living off the grid or wild camping) on BLM land where there are no fees, limiting driving to save on gas, etc. But, for average person, fulltime RV living can cost as much as pre-RV life.
+No doubt, there are hacks to make it cost less such as boondocking (also called dry camping, living off the grid or wild camping) on BLM land where there are no fees, limiting driving to save on gas, etc. But, for average person, full-time RV living expenses can be as much as pre-RV life.

 Like in my last Financial post where I estimated how much it would cost to change my life, I did an early estimate of costs of living on the road.
 While I continue to think my totals are correct within, say a 10% margin, I’m no longer certain the individual line items are.